WICG/service-worker-static-routing-api/resource-timing-api.md

 ### `fetchStart` on Cache Hit

 When the cache is specified as the source and the resource is found in the cache (cache hit), no fetch operation is performed.
-Therefore, fetchStart will not be set.
+To align the behavior with other fields, we will set `fetchStart` to `responseStart` when the resource is from cache.

+### `deliveryType` when final router source is from cache

+When the final router source is from cache, the `deliveryType` property should also be set.
+Currently, `deliveryType` has `cache` as one of the values.
+However, this points to the http-cache, and not ServiceWorker cache.
+To avoid confusion, we should introduce `SW-cache` value to `deliveryType`, where the value is set when the response comes from ServiceWorker cache (both for ServiceWorker and static routing API).